aragon/hack/docs/os-building.md

 aragonOS comes with a powerful [Access Control List (ACL)](/docs/acl-intro.html) that apps can leverage for protecting functionality behind permissions.
 Rather than coding any custom access control logic into your app, such as the infamous `onlyOwner`, you can just protect functions by adding the `auth` or `authP` modifiers.

-If the `auth` modifier is present in a function, prior to its execution, it will check with the connected Kernel's ACL whether the entity performing the call is allowed to perform the action in the app.
+If the `auth` modifier is present in a function it will check with the connected Kernel's ACL whether the entity performing the call is allowed to perform the action in the app prior to its execution.

 Roles are identified by a `bytes32` value.
 This identifier can be a constant value so it doesn't take up any storage space.
-The standard name for a role identifier is the `keccak256` hash of its name as other tooling in the stack expect this to be the case.
+The standard name for a role identifier is the `keccak256` hash of its name as other tooling in the stack expects this to be the case.

 ```solidity
 import "@aragon/os/contracts/apps/AragonApp.sol";